megagonlabs/cypherbench/README.md

 ### 3. Deploy the graphs using Docker

 ⚠️ Deploying the graphs requires significant memory.
-We recommend using a machine with at least 64GB of RAM when deploying the 7 testing graphs and 128GB when deploying all 11 graphs.
+We recommend using a machine with at least 64GB of RAM when deploying the 7 test graphs and 128GB when deploying all 11 graphs.
 Additionally, ensure that Docker is installed before proceeding.

-Now, you can deploy the 7 testing graphs with a single Docker Compose command using our [custom Neo4j Docker image](https://hub.docker.com/repository/docker/megagonlabs/neo4j-with-loader/general) and our [Docker Compose configuration](docker/docker-compose-test.yml):
+Now, you can deploy the 7 test graphs with a single Docker Compose command using our [custom Neo4j Docker image](https://hub.docker.com/repository/docker/megagonlabs/neo4j-with-loader/general) and our [Docker Compose configuration](docker/docker-compose-test.yml):

 ```bash
 cd docker/